telerik/blazor-docs/components/dropdownlist/overview.md

 # Blazor DropDownList Overview

-The <a href="https://www.telerik.com/blazor-ui/dropdownlist" target="_blank">Blazor DropDownList component</a> allows the user to choose an option from a predefined set of choices presented in a dropdown popup.
+The <a href="https://www.telerik.com/blazor-ui/dropdownlist" target="_blank">Blazor DropDownList component</a> allows the user to choose an option from a predefined set of choices presented in a dropdown list popup.
 The developer can control the [data]({%slug components/dropdownlist/databind%}), sizes, and various appearance options like class and [templates]({%slug components/dropdownlist/templates%}).

 ## Creating the DropDownList

 1. Use the `TelerikDropDownList` tag to add the component to your razor page.
-1. Populate its `Data` property with the collection of items you want to appear in the dropdown.
+1. Populate its `Data` property with the collection of items you want to appear in the dropdown list.
 1. Set the `TextField` and `ValueField` properties to point to the corresponding names of the model.
 1. [Bind the value of the component]({%slug get-started-value-vs-data-binding %}#value-binding) to a variable of the same type as the type defined in the `ValueField` parameter.
 1. (optional) Set the `Value` property to the initial value of the model.